Christ-Mind-Teachings/cmi-acol/_dialog/day01.md

 have left behind the conditions of the initiate.
 If you believe these are words of wisdom and that you can remain ambivalent about their source, you will not know me nor accept me, and you will not know or accept your Self.

 1.8 Why are we so linked that your ability to know your Self is contingent upon your ability to know me?
-Because I am.
-This is akin to saying Love is.
-I am what is.
+Because *I am*.
+This is akin to saying *Love is*.
+I am what *is*.
 I am the way, the truth, and the life.

 1.9 Not accepting me would be like training to be an astronaut and, at the moment of takeoff, refusing the requirement of the spacecraft as the way to reach outer space.
 This would be akin to non-acceptance of the way that has been given to bring your desire to fruition.
 The spacecraft could be seen as a response to your desire.
 So too can I.

-1.10 This would be like saying, “If I am an astronaut, I can reach outer space without a space craft.
+1.10 This would be like saying, “If I am an astronaut, I can reach outer space without a spacecraft.
 I have been trained, I understand the truth about outer space, I believe in my abilities; but I do not accept the spacecraft as necessary.”
 Lest this example fail to move you I will continue.

 1.11 Many people now are discovering the power of healing.
 Some think this power comes from one source and some from another.
 You may think